 We work on a very specific method of foot mobilisation, combined with foot and leg strengthening.
 This specialist method of foot mobilisation was devised by an Australian Podiatrist and is quickly spreading around the world.
 Our clinicians travel to learn foot mobilisation and are excited to bring it to Scotland.

 If foot orthotics are required then the clinician will prescribe these, however, we prefer the more natural and accurate method of treatment and will work on improving foot position and strength the correct way first!

 But how do you know if my foot needs to be fixed?

 Mhairi Friel, Biomechanist and Orthotist, carries out an in-depth biomechanical assessment at the clinics awesome Gait Lab.
-Our Glasgow Clinic Gait Lab is located within the basement of Hampden Park Stadium, working in conjunction with The Hampden Sports Clinic.
+Our Glasgow Clinic Gait Lab is located in the West End of Glasgow, working in conjunction with The Hampden Sports Clinic.